📊 Dog BCS Checker

 4–5 ✓IdealFelt, not seenMaintain

-6Slightly OverWith pressureReduce food 10%
+6Slightly OverWith pressureReduce 10%

 7OverweightHard to feelVet + plan